mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 I needed to launch.

-But I still had a list of critical tasks to complete.
-I estimated that they would take a minimum of five days to complete.
+But I still had an unfinished list of critical tasks.
+I estimated that they would take five days to complete.

 Then, a funny thing happened.
-Once I decided that my goal was to ship as soon as possible, I realized that I had several items that were "critical," but would be okay if I completed them a day or two after launch.
+Once I decided that my goal was to ship as soon as possible, I realized there was a difference between "critical to have" and "critical for launch."
+There were things I needed but could add a day or two after launch without issue.

-One example was my [terms of use](https://zestfuldata.com/terms-of-service) document.
+One example was my [Terms of Use](https://zestfuldata.com/terms-of-service).
 What would happen if I launched without it?
 I'd be in poor position in the event of a legal dispute, but what were the odds of someone suing me within a few days of launch?

 # Shut up and launch

-I revisited my task list and treated everything with the same ruthless skepticism as my terms of use document.
+I revisited my task list and treated everything with the same ruthless skepticism as my Terms of Use.
 For each task, I asked myself, "What would happen if I launched without this?"

 With this strategy, I sped through my "five-day" task list and launched the following day.
 I [published my service to RapidAPI](https://rapidapi.com/zestfuldata/api/Recipe%20and%20Ingredient%20Analysis), an API marketplace.
-My service was ready to accept payment from real customers.

 {% assign fig_caption = "[Zestful listing](https://rapidapi.com/zestfuldata/api/Recipe%20and%20Ingredient%20Analysis) on the RapidAPI marketplace" | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="rapidapi-listing.png" alt="Screenshot of RapidAPI listing" fig_caption=fig_caption max_width="800px" img_link=true class="img-border" %}

+ Now was the critical moment.
+My service was ready to accept payment from real customers.
+I just needed to reach out to them and explain why they should buy it.

 # Did I delay launch to avoid rejection?

-While I was in my two-month limbo between "done" and "launched," a friend asked me if I was stalling subconsciously because I was afraid to show my product to customers.
+While I was in my two-month limbo between "done" and "launched," a friend asked me if I was stalling because I was afraid to show my product to customers.

 The thought had occurred to me, but I quickly dismissed it.
 I used to work in sales, cold calling customers and hearing "no" 40 times a day.
 I wasn't afraid of rejection.
 If I learned anything from that job, it was to let "no" roll off my back.